 Social services are there for children and young people who feel unsafe or uncared for at home, or need help for other reasons.

 You should be able to find the contact details of your local social services by searching the name of your area followed by ‘children’s social care’.
 Childline will be able to help you get in touch with children’s social care too.

 Child Bereavement UK is there for children and young people whenever someone they love dies.

 The charity has support and advice on its website for young people, by young people.
 You can find it here.

 Please keep talking to your family, friends and carers.
 Let them know how you’re feeling.

 If you don’t know how to tell people you’re worried, you could try asking them how they’re feeling.
 That should get a conversation started.

-We will all be more restricted in what we can and can’t do in the coming days, weeks and months, particularly when it comes to being outdoors.
+Although restrictions are being lifted a bit, we all still have to be careful.
 Those who love and look after you should be able to help you find enjoyable things to do.

 As far as you can, keep on doing the things you love and that make you happy.